OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-sdm.md

 Thanks to the package `solitude` it is possible to predict probability of distribution of species by using the occurrence-only data.
 The method is explained in detail in
-@liu2012isolation.
-Solitude builts on top of `ranger` package hence it is suitable also for larger datasets.
+@liu2012isolation and @hariri2019extended.
+Solitude builds on top of the `ranger` package hence it is suitable also for larger datasets.
 To fit the model we do not need to specify any target column but we ONLY specify a matrix of covariates at occurrence locations: